root-project/jsroot/docs/JSROOT.md

 Function returns Promise, which provides parsed object (or Error in case of failure).

-If JSON string was obtained by different method, it should be parsed with:
+If JSON string was obtained by different method, it could be parsed with `parse` function:

     import { parse } from 'https://root.cern/js/latest/modules/main.mjs';
     let obj = parse(json_string);